 Both plans cover damages caused by lack of maintenance, rust, corrosion and chemical or sedimentary build-up, which is vital if you’re buying an older home.

-For $9 per month, you can upgrade any of their two plans to “First Class”, an optional service that includes coverage for malfunctions due to improper installations, modifications and previous repairs.
+For $9 per month, you can upgrade any of its two plans to “First Class”, an optional service that includes coverage for malfunctions due to improper installations, modifications and previous repairs.
 It also covers expenses associated with building permits, hauling and the use of cranes or lifting equipment.

 Service fees range from $50 up to $100, depending on your plan and region.
 Additionally, appliances have a payout limit of up to $3,500 for diagnosis, repairs and replacements.